anhanw/Lines/README.md

 the quit option from the application menu.
 - As a user, I want to be able to choose to load my book lists and excerpts when I start *Lines*.

+# Instructions for Grader

+- You can generate the first required event related to adding BookList to mainMenu by enter the name of the book at the text field.
+- You can generate the second required event related to adding books to bookList Y by click the add button at the bottom down bookList menu.
+- You can locate my visual component by access any book in the list which user choose.
+- You can save the state of my application when closing the mainMenu.
+- You can reload the state of my application when opening the application.